mhausenblas/o11y-in-action.cloud/README.md

-## Cloud Observability in Action
+## Cloud Native Observability in Action

-Welcome to Cloud Observability in Action, your hands-on guide to applying observability in the context of cloud native environments.
+Welcome to Cloud Native Observability in Action, your hands-on guide to applying observability in the context of cloud native environments.

 > Observability is the capability to continuously generate and discover